Learning from True-False Labels via Multi-modal Prompt Retrieving: Abstract

 \section{Abstract}

-Weakly supervised learning has recently achieved considerable success in reducing annotation costs and label noise.
-Unfortunately, existing weakly supervised learning methods are short of ability in generating reliable labels via pre-trained vision-language models (VLMs).
+Pre-trained \textbf{V}ision-\textbf{L}anguage \textbf{M}odels (VLMs) exhibit strong zero-shot classification abilities, demonstrating great potential for generating weakly supervised labels.
+Unfortunately, existing weakly supervised learning methods are short of ability in generating accurate labels via VLMs.
 In this paper, we propose a novel weakly supervised labeling setting, namely \textbf{T}rue-\textbf{F}alse \textbf{L}abels (TFLs) which can achieve high accuracy when generated by VLMs.
 The TFL indicates whether an instance belongs to the label, which is randomly and uniformly sampled from the candidate label set.
 Specifically, we theoretically derive a risk-consistent estimator to explore and utilize the conditional probability distribution information of TFLs.
 Besides, we propose a convolutional-based \textbf{M}ulti-modal \textbf{P}rompt \textbf{R}etrieving (MRP) method to bridge the gap between the knowledge of VLMs and target learning tasks.
 Experimental results demonstrate the effectiveness of the proposed TFL setting and MRP learning method.
 The code to reproduce the experiments is at \href{https://github.com/Tranquilxu/TMP}{github.com/Tranquilxu/TMP}.